 Further, these laws and regulations may be interpreted and applied inconsistently by different agencies or authorities, and inconsistently with our current policies and practices.
-New laws, regulations, and other government directives in the PRC may also be costly to comply with, and such compliance or any associated inquiries or investigations or any other government actions may: (i) delay or impede our development; (ii) result in negative publicity or increase our operating costs; (iii) require significant management time and attention; and (iv) subject us to remedies, administrative penalties and even criminal liabilities that may harm our business, including fines assessed for our current or historical operations.
+Compliance with new laws, regulations and other government directives in the PRC may also be costly, and such compliance or any associated inquiries or investigations or any other government actions may: (i) delay or impede our development; (ii) result in negative publicity or increase our operating costs; (iii) require significant management time and attention; and (iv) subject us to remedies, administrative penalties and even criminal liabilities that may harm our business, including fines assessed for our current or historical operations.

-The promulgation of new laws or regulations, or the new interpretation of existing laws and regulations, in each case that restrict or otherwise unfavorably impact the ability or manner in which we conduct our PRC Subsidiaries' businesses and could require us to change certain aspects of their businesses to ensure compliance, which could decrease demand for their products, reduce revenues, increase costs, require our PRC Subsidiaries to obtain more licenses, permits, approvals or certificates, or subject us to additional liabilities.
-To the extent any new or more stringent measures are required to be implemented, our business, financial condition and results of operations could be adversely affected as well as materially decrease the value of our ordinary shares.
+The promulgation of new laws or regulations, or the new interpretation of existing laws and regulations, in each case that restrict or otherwise unfavorably impact our ability or the manner in which we conduct our PRC Subsidiaries' businesses could require us to change certain aspects of their businesses to ensure compliance, which could decrease demand for their products, reduce revenues, increase costs, require our PRC Subsidiaries to obtain more licenses, permits, approvals or certificates, or subject us to additional liabilities.
+To the extent any new or more stringent measures are required to be implemented, our business, financial condition and results of operations could be adversely affected and could materially decrease the value of our common stock.

-If the Chinese government were to impose new requirements for approval from the PRC authorities to issue our common stock to foreign investors or list on a foreign exchange, such action could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or be worthless.
+If the Chinese government were to impose new requirements for approval from the PRC authorities to issue our common stock to foreign investors or list on a foreign exchange, such action could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause such securities to significantly decline in value or be worthless.

-Notwithstanding any approvals or permits required for the redevelopment of our factory in Shenzhen, China, as of the date of this Annual Report to Shareholders, we: (i) are not required to obtain permissions from any PRC authorities to operate or issue our common stock to foreign investors, (ii) are not subject to permission requirements from the China Securities Regulatory Commission (the "CSRC"), the Cyberspace Administration of China (the "CAC") or any other entity that is required to approve our PRC Subsidiaries' operations; and (iii) have not received nor were denied such permissions by any PRC authorities.
-Nevertheless, the General Office of the Central Committee of the Communist Party of China and the General Office of the State Council jointly issued the "Opinions on Severely Cracking Down on Illegal Securities Activities According to Law," or the Opinions, which were made available to the public on July 6, 2021.
+Other than any approvals or permits required for the redevelopment of our factory in Shenzhen, China, as of the date of this Annual Report to Shareholders, we: (i) are not required to obtain permissions from any PRC authorities to operate or issue our common stock to foreign investors, (ii) are not subject to permission requirements from the CSRC, the CAC or any other entity that is required to approve our PRC Subsidiaries' operations; and (iii) have not received nor were denied such permissions by any PRC authorities.
+However, the General Office of the Central Committee of the Communist Party of China and the General Office of the State Council jointly issued the "Opinions on Severely Cracking Down on Illegal Securities Activities According to Law," or the Opinions, which were made available to the public on July 6, 2021.
 The Opinions emphasized the need to strengthen the administration over overseas listings by Chinese companies.